Siteimprove/alfa-integrations/.changeset/quiet-moles-live.md

 "@siteimprove/alfa-assert": patch
 ---

-**hanged:** Classes that do not implement the Singleton pattern now have `protected` constructor and can be extended.
+**Changed:** Classes that do not implement the Singleton pattern now have `protected` constructor and can be extended.